 Temporal walk-off can be very significant even in cases where pulse broadening caused by chromatic dispersion is negligibly weak.
 This is because dispersive broadening is determined only by group velocity variations within the pulse spectrum, whereas the temporal walk-off is determined by the group velocity mismatch between possibly distant spectral regions.
 For typical nonlinear crystal materials and wavelength differences of hundreds of nanometers, the group velocity mismatch normally amounts to some tens or hundreds of femtoseconds per millimeter.
 The total temporal walk-off can thus amount to a few picoseconds within a few centimeters of crystal material.
 For that reason, femtosecond parametric devices normally use nonlinear crystals with a length of only a few millimeters.

-The frequency-domain counterpart of temporal walk-off is the effect of limited phase-matching bandwidth.
+The frequency-domain counterpart of temporal walk-off is the effect of a limited phase-matching bandwidth.

 Note that temporal walk-off should not be confused with the totally different phenomenon of spatial walk-off.